gsteiert/FPGA-helper/firmware/README.md

 There is a number of configuration parameters at the top of `uf2.h` file.
 Adjust them to your liking.

-By default, you cannot enable all the features, as the bootloader would exceed the 8k allocated to it by Arduino etc. It will assert on startup that it's not bigger than 8k.
-Also, the linker script will not allow it.

-Three typical configurations are:

-* HID, WebUSB, MSC, plus flash reading via FAT; UART and CDC disabled;
-  logging optional; **recommended**
-* USB CDC and MSC, plus flash reading via FAT; UART disabled;
-  logging optional; this may have Windows driver problems
-* USB CDC and MSC, no flash reading via FAT (or at least `index.htm` disabled); UART enabled;
-  logging disabled; no handover; no HID;
-  only this one if you need the UART support in bootloader for whatever reason

 CDC and MSC together will work on Linux and Mac with no drivers.
 On Windows, if you have drivers installed for the USB ID chosen, then CDC might work and MSC will not work;